Hexxie/CloudLight/README.md

 - VSCode Action Buttons to support buttons for build and flash.

 Change .vscode/settings.json with your environmental variables.

-Run make manuconfig to update project with your settings.
+Run make menuconfig to update project with your settings.

 ### Troubleshooting